The song of the week is 'Little Birdie' in the key of Bb.

 On the Red Smiley recording, the arrangement is: break, verse, break, verse, break, verse, with the last verse being a repeat of the first verse.

-On both recordings, there are no harmony vocals.
+On these three recordings, there are no harmony vocals.
 This is common in bluegrass arrangements of songs that are sung without a chorus.

 On the Lonesome River Band recording, the arrangement is as follows:

-The lyrics for the chorus, which is sung with harmony, are essentially the same as the lyrics for Red Smiley's first and last verse, and Ralph Stanley's first verse.
-But, of the four verses in this arrangement, only the last one is similar to any of the verses on the two other recordings.
+The lyrics for the chorus, which is sung with harmony, are essentially the same as the lyrics for the first verse on the other recordings.
+But, of the four verses in this arrangement, only the last one is similar to any of the verses on the other recordings.

 When leading Little Birdie at the jams, I have almost always used Ralph's set of lyrics (four verses, no chorus), and to lengthen the arrangement, I usually have called two breaks back to back between the second and third verses, and two or three breaks between the third and fourth verses.